 2 Arguments for extended cognition

-There are three principal arguments for the hypothesis of extended cognition (HEC).
-All three appear in Clark and Chalmers’ (1998) original paper and they can all be illustrated with a (now classic) thought experiment:
+There are three main arguments for the hypothesis of extended cognition (HEC).
+All of them appear in Clark and Chalmers’ (1998) original paper and each can be illustrated using their (now classic) thought experiment:

 Inga has normal human memory.
 One day, she hears of an interesting exhibition at the Museum of Modern Art (MoMA).
 Inga thinks, recalls that MoMA is on 53rd Street, and sets off.
 Otto suffers from a mild form of Alzheimer’s disease and he always writes down useful information in his notebook.
 On the same day, Otto also hears of the exhibition at MoMA, retrieves the address from his notebook, and sets off.

 Clark and Chalmers say that Otto has a belief that MoMA is on 53rd Street.
-This belief – and Otto’s cognitive processes of storage and recall – extend outside Otto’s failing brain and into his notebook.
-Before proceeding to the arguments, it is worth noting that this is not meant to be a realistic description of Alzheimer’s disease or a description of some real life case.
-Clark and Chalmers are using the thought experiment to draw attention to idealised interactions with the environment that give rise to extended cognition.
-They claim that these interactions also occur in more complex, realistic, and common cases (e.g. smartphone use) and similar arguments could be given for these more complex cases to those given for Otto and Inga below.
+This belief – and Otto’s cognitive processes associated with storing and recalling it – extends outside his brain and into his notebook.
+Before proceeding to the arguments, it is worth noting that this is not meant to be a realistic description of Alzheimer’s disease or any actual real-life case.
+Clark and Chalmers are describing an idealised set of interactions with an environment that would give rise to extended cognition.
+They claim that more complex, although essentially similar, versions of these interactions occur in common real-life cases (e.g. smartphone use) and similar arguments could be given for these more complex cases to those given for Otto and Inga below.